Pylons/pyramid_debugtoolbar/docs/index.rst

 debugging page for each exception raised by your application will additionally be logged to the console.

-.. note:: The HTML returned by Pyramid must contain a ``</body>`` end-body tag for the toolbar to be injected into a response.
+.. note:: The HTML returned by your Pyramid application must contain a ``</body>`` end-body tag for the toolbar to be injected into a response.

 Settings
 ~~~~~~~~